rydmike/flex_color_scheme/README.md

 that have larger visible surfaces using the surface branding look like.
 A theme showcase widget again shows the theme with several common Material widgets.

-A sub-page is also available that show that the same active theme is also applied when opening another page.
+A subpage is also available that show that the same active theme is also applied when opening another page.
 This is because all the built-in widgets use the same inherited theme and use the colors in the theme in predefined ways by default.
 This is also a good example and explanation of why you should use the same theme colors for your custom re-usable widgets as their default color property values.
 Then theme your application to